tfisher-2/Duck-Hunt/README.md

 - bat_y: The current y-position of the reticle
 - shoot: The input from pressing the BTNC (shoot) button
 - X_DIR: The initial x-position used to avoid the ducks spawning on top of one another
+- respawn: Respawns the next duck
+- reset: Resets the game

 **Outputs:**
 - x-position: The current x-position of the duck